 A comprehensive Growth Demand and Supply Model (GDSM or growth model) has been developed for Tasman District.
 The growth model is a long term planning tool, providing population and economic projections district wide.
-The population projections in the growth model have been taken from Statistics New Zealand population projections derived from the 2013 census data, using a "medium" growth rate projection for all settlement areas (see Figure 5-1.)
+The population projections in the growth model have been taken from Statistics New Zealand population projections derived from the 2013 census data, using a "medium" growth rate projection for all settlement areas, see Figure 5-1.

 The supply potential is assessed as well as demand, and a development rollout for each settlement is then examined.
 The ultimate outputs of the GDSM include a projection of the district's population, and forecast of where and when new dwellings and business buildings will be built.
 The development rollout from the Growth Model informs capital budgets (new growth causes a demand for network services) which feed into the AMPs and in turn underpin the Long Term Plan and supporting policies e.g. Development Contributions Policy.
+The 2014 growth model is a fourth generation growth model with previous versions being completed in 2005, 2008 and 2011.
+The Growth Demand and Supply Model is described in brief in Appendix F and in more detail in a separate model description report.